Home > HIRESW documentation

-All runs are statically initialized by interpolation of NAM or GFS forecasts to generate the initial and lateral boundary conditions for the HiresWindow run, and are integrated to 48 h.
-Three or more hurricane runs during a given model cycle will preempt the larger HiresWindow domains from running.
+All runs are statically initialized by interpolation of GFS and/or RAP (CONUS only) model output to generate the initial and lateral boundary conditions for the HiresWindow runs.
+The HiresWindow runs are integrated to 48 h.

 The WRF-ARW is developed and supported by the National Center for Atmospheric Research (NCAR), and the NMMB is developed by NCEP/EMC and supported by the Developmental Testbed Center (DTC) at NCAR.
 More WRF information is available at http://www.mmm.ucar.edu/wrf/users/ for the WRF-ARW, and at http://www.dtcenter.org/wrf-nmm/users/ for the NMMB.

 *NMMB runs over Puerto Rico and Guam do utilize parameterized convection